 Explore just what we have to offer both our members and our local community through our collection of photos related to Remembrance Day and so much more.

-Total donations to this year’s campaign as of November 22, 2023, are $21,816.15.
-Our goal was $20,000 so we exceeded our goal by 9%.
-We are extremely grateful to all those individuals, organizations, associations, and entities which donated to our campaign.
+Total donations to this year’s campaign as of November 22, 2024, are $22,883.15.
+Our goal was $22,000 so we exceeded our goal by 4%.
+We are extremely grateful to all those individuals, organizations, associations, and entities for donating to our campaign.
 Pelham is an amazing community, and we thank everyone for their generosity.

-Campaign expenses amounted to $3,719.71.
-Expenses include the purchase of poppies, poppy bracelets, poppy centers, poppy pins, poppy stickers, coin boxes and trays, inscribed ribbons for wreaths, stamps for postage, coin wrappers, awards for the Poster and Literary contest winners and cadets luncheon costs for canvassing on October 29, 2023.
+Campaign expenses amounted to $2,662.15.
+Expenses include the purchase of poppies, poppy centres, poppy pins, poppy stickers, coin boxes and trays, inscribed ribbons for wreaths, stamps for postage, coin wrappers, awards for the Poster and Literary contest winners and cadets luncheon costs related to canvassing.
 Shipping costs and HST also form part of the expenses.

 Our Remembrance Day service was very well attended.
-We estimate that between 550 and 600 people attended the service and this total represents a high mark for attendance in Veterans Park.
 We thank the citizens of Pelham and surrounding areas for taking the time to attend the service and honour our Veterans.
-We also thank all the Remembrance Day service participants for their contributions to our service including our sound technician.
+We also thank all the Remembrance Day service participants.
 The feedback we have received about the service has been very positive.

 Once again, the staff and students of Niagara College’s, Broadcasting, Radio, Television and Film (BRTF) program live-streamed our service, enabling those who wished to watch the service from the comforts of their home, office, or elsewhere to do so.